sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **Where did you learn SQL?**

-I learned SQL from an EdX class called "Sabermetrics 101: Introduction to Baseball Analytics".
+I learned SQL from an EdX class called "Sabermetrics 101: Introduction to Baseball Analytics (https://www.edx.org/course/sabermetrics-101-introduction-baseball-bux-sabr101x-0)".

 Are there any datasets that you found interesting or loved working with?
 Or ones you dislike.